Our top tips when you’re out and about this winter

-Always carry these items in your car in case of a breakdown: warning triangle, jump leads, mobile phone, tow rope, shovel, first aid kit, water and snacks, and suitable clothing (hi-vis jacket, coat, gloves and boots).
-Driving in very poor conditions requires extra care and attention, and also specific car control techniques.
-Watch this video to help you drive more safely and more efficiently:
+2. Always carry these items in your car: warning triangle, jump leads, mobile phone, tow rope, shovel, first aid kit, water, snacks and suitable clothing (hi-vis jacket, coat, gloves and boots).

 3. Use the air-con, a scraper and de-icer spray to clear your windscreen.
 Never use boiling water, as this can crack the glass.

 4. Make sure you always have more than enough fuel for your journey.
 Your engine, along with the lights, wipers and heater, will mean your car will use more fuel in colder temperatures.

 5. Depress the clutch when starting a cold engine.
 This disconnects the engine from the gearbox, so there's less drag.

 6. If you feel your car aquaplaning, ease off the accelerator until you feel the tyres grip the road again.
 Avoid braking.